-After over two decades in the employee engagement field of and running over 500,000 employee engagement surveys per year, we can pretty easily guess what happened decrease employee engagement on the left of the above picture and what engaged the employee on the right engaged in terms of discretionary effort, advocacy and intent to stay.
+After over two decades in the employee engagement field and running over 500,000 employee engagement surveys per year, we can pretty easily guess what happened to decrease employee engagement on the left of the above picture and what engaged the employee on the right in terms of discretionary effort, advocacy, and intent to stay.

 Three Proven Ways to Decrease Employee Engagement

 Unfortunately, too many companies, leaders, and managers say and do things that decrease employee engagement.
-Here are the top three ways to decrease employee engagement that should be avoided at all costs.
+Here are the top four ways to decrease employee engagement that should be avoided at all costs.

 Nobody told the employee on the left what he needed to do to be successful or how his success would be measured.
 He is confused and full of questions about what went wrong and why he has to struggle to keep in the race.
-He even had no idea that there would be obstacles.
+He did not even know that there would be obstacles.

 He worked a full day from Monday through Friday.
 He thought he was working on the right projects.
 He continued to draw his paycheck.